esikmalazman/music-player-desktop-application/README.md

 # music-player-desktop-application
-create a simple music player from java programming language
+create a simple music player from java programming language that can play and stop their selected  mp3 music files

 # What I learn from this project